Watch The Thank You Project Video:

 The Today Show launched our video “The Thank You Project” on Thanksgiving morning moments before the Macy's Thanksgiving Day Parade.
 As I write this post, The Thank You Project has been viewed more than 150 million times.

-It took a lot of work to accomplish the Thank You Project.
+It took a lot of time to accomplish the Thank You Project.
 But I was happy to do it because the medical professionals who saved our son deserve the spotlight of gratitude for their selfless service and outstanding care.
 They are true heroes!
 So while no one was watching, we were working on this, not knowing if anybody would ever see it, or if they did, how they’d respond.

 The Today Show learned what we were doing and picked up our story.
 I was surprised and thrilled.
 Already this was more than I imagined.
 The Today Show had first rights to the story, which meant we couldn’t share The Thank You Project until the Today Show aired their version on Thanksgiving morning.
 (You can watch the Today Show segment here if you missed it—they did a fantastic job!)